thewebkid/lit-gauge/README.md

 # \<lit-gauge>
 <img src="https://thewebkid.com/lit-gauges.png?v=2" width=600>
 A snazzy gauge to visualize telemetry.
-If I can wind my way through the 100s of different customizations, edge cases, error handling, tests...
-I will package this up on npm!
+This is a work in progress.
+Please open a ticket as I am actively developing this.
+Much of this seems to work great.

-The following assumes I have created a lit-gauge NPM package (not yet)
+Those edge cases though...

 ## Installation